digiguru/digiguru.github.io/_posts/2015-03-04-dont-flatten-your-ajax-calls.markdown

 getInfoByID(1);
 {% endhighlight %}

-Of course a better way would be to move the callback to another function (reusable).
+Of course a better way <!--break-->would be to move the callback to another function (reusable).

 {% highlight javascript %}
 function getInfoByID(id) {